Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Computational Overheads of Quadratic Gating

-\textbf{Computational overhead.} The number of FLOPs is usually considered proportional to the number of non-embedding parameters.
+\textbf{Computational overheads.} The number of FLOPs is usually considered proportional to the number of non-embedding parameters.
 In the case of the Mixtral 8x7B example, utilizing low-rank embeddings with $r=128$ for both query and key vectors within the Att-MoE framework adds 150M parameters, resulting in just a $1\%$ increase in the number of FLOPs. \\

-\textbf{Memory overhead.} Since all parameters must be loaded into memory for inference or training, the memory usage of MoE models is proportional to their total number of parameters.
-For example, in the Mixtral 8x7B model, using low-rank embeddings with $r=128$ in the Att-MoE framework, which leads to merely a $0.3\%$ increase in memory overhead.
+\textbf{Memory overheads.} Since all parameters must be loaded into memory for inference or training, the memory usage of MoE models is proportional to their total number of parameters.
+For example, in the Mixtral 8x7B model, using low-rank embeddings with $r=128$ in the Att-MoE framework, which leads to merely a $0.3\%$ increase in memory overheads.